seshadriv/aws-resumechallenge/README.md

 ## Next Steps (as time permits)

+* Continue monitoring the AWS servicesx
 * Use Azure and GCP services
 * Use IAC to automate infra deployment

+## Credits

+Speical thanks to all the authors for their detailed video/blog tutorials that helped me to complete this challenge.

 # Author
 * Seshadri Vasudevan